Barry Williams (spree killer): Background

-1978 incident
+West Bromwich and Nuneaton shootings

 On the evening of 26 October 1978, about a week after the extermination threat, George Burkitt and his 20-year-old son Philip were working on Philip's Triumph Spitfire car (bearing the registration WHA 370H) in front of their house.
-At around 7pm, annoyed by the noise they were making, Williams shot them both with a 9mm Smith & Wesson semi-automatic pistol.
+At around 7 p.m, annoyed by the noise they were making, Williams shot them both with a 9mm Smith & Wesson semi-automatic pistol.
 George died where he fell and Philip, wounded, ran into the house.
 Williams followed him, shooting him again and killing him.
 He then shot and killed George's wife, Iris.
-The Burkitts' 17-year-old daughter was hit four times in the back and once in the thigh, but survived.
+The Burkitts' 17-year-old daughter, Jill, was hit four times in the back and once in the thigh, but survived.
 Two other neighbours, a married couple who had witnessed the attack on the Burkitts, also survived being shot.
 The injured were treated at Birmingham General Hospital.

 After discharging a total of 23 rounds, Williams fled the scene by car, firing a further six shots from a second, .22-calibre pistol as he did so.
 In Stanhurst Way he shot at two boys, aged 10 and 11, who were playing football, and at a woman, but missed them all.
 Passing through Wednesbury, he shot through the windows of a barber's shop and two houses.
 In one of these, a nine-year-old girl was hurt by flying glass.
 He stopped for petrol in Walsall and drove off without paying.